gatsbyjs/gatsby/docs/docs/deploying-to-digitalocean-droplet.md

 ### Install Nginx Web Server to host the static site and open firewall to accept HTTP and HTTPS requests

-To host a website or static files onto a Linux-based server/VPS, a web-server is required like Apache, Nginx.
+To host a website or static files onto a Linux-based server/VPS, a web-server like Apache or Nginx is required.

-Nginx is web-server, it provides the infrastructure code for handling client requests from the World Wide Web, along with features like a load balancer, mail proxy and HTTP Cache.
+Nginx is web-server.
+It provides the infrastructure code for handling client requests from the World Wide Web, along with features like a load balancer, mail proxy, and HTTP Cache.

 1. Install Nginx